-If you want to become a private tutor, be it for languages, sciences, or mathematics, then you'll need to have good knowledge of the school curriculum in your Province or region, depending on the student's level and course at school.
+Are you thinking of becoming a private tutor?
+Maybe you can speak multiple languages, you've got PhD in biology, or you're a gifted writer, then you'll need to have good knowledge of the school curriculum in your province or region, depending on the student's level.

-So how do you get started planning private tutoring lessons?
+So how do you successfully plan private tutoring lessons?

-Check out these great resources that our talented tutors on Superprof swear by!
+Check out our list of great resources that our talented tutors on Superprof swear by!

-What qualities do I need to be a great private tutor?
+What are the qualities I need to be a great tutor?

-With the right teaching methodology, you can help your student to overcome their learning difficulties and see real progress in school.
 You'll be able to tailor your teaching to your student's needs.
-As a tutor, you will need to:
+As a tutor, this means that you will have to:

 - Be patient and understanding of your student's needs